• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • DSA – may be considered if no lesion is identified on initial imaging to assess for small vascular malformations

-• if no malformation is identified on baseline imaging, repeat neuroimaging after the hematoma has resolved (small lesions can be compressed)
+• if no malformation is identified on baseline imaging, repeat the neuroimaging after the hematoma has resolved (as small lesions may be compressed)

-• venous infarcts caused by cerebral sinus venous thrombosis (CSVT) are relatively common (approx. 40% of CSVT cases)
+• venous infarcts caused by cerebral sinus venous thrombosis (CSVT) are relatively common (accounting for ~ 40% of CSVT cases)

 • approximately 70% of these infarcts are hemorrhagic

-• thrombosis should be suspected in any child who has an unexplained hemorrhage or an infarction not fitting an arterial vascular distribution
+• thrombosis should be suspected in any child who has an unexplained hemorrhage or an infarction that does not fit an arterial vascular distribution

 • risk factors include: